 How to get the discount: Sign up here with your .edu email address.

-StudentRate is the classic student discount site (and the only one I knew about before writing this post).
+StudentRate is the classic student discount site.
 They give you access to all kinds of deals on tech, travel, services, school supplies, and more.
-It’s free to join.
-Just use your .edu email.
+It’s free to join — just use your .edu email.

 How to get the discount: Sign up here using your .edu email.

-How to get the discount: Sign up for the card for a fee of $20.
-You’ll also need to verify your identity with a valid driver’s license, state issued ID or valid passport.
-And you’ll need to prove your full-time student status with a copy of your university or student ID, course schedule or tuition receipt.
+How to get the discount: Sign up for the card for a fee between $4 and $25 (it varies based on your country).
+You’ll need to verify your identity with a valid driver’s license, national ID card, or valid passport.
+And you’ll need to prove your full-time student status with a copy of your student ID, course schedule, or tuition receipt.

-Okay, so this one is a bit weird, but it’s worth mentioning.
-26 U.S. states offer some sort of “Sales Tax Holiday.”
-On these days, you can purchase certain goods tax-free, up to a certain limit.
+This one is a bit weird, but it’s worth mentioning.
+As of 2022, 20 U.S. states offer some sort of “Sales Tax Holiday.”
+On these days, you can purchase certain goods tax-free, up to a limit.

-In my home state of TN, for example, there’s a tax holiday that allows you to get school supplies (even things like laptops) without any sales tax.
+In my home state of TN, for example, there’s a tax holiday that allows you to buy school supplies (even things like laptops) without any sales tax.

 How to get the discount: Consult this list from the Federation of Tax Administrators to see what programs your state has.
 You don’t even have to be a student to take advantage of them.

 If you haven’t checked out our resources page, you totally should!
 It’s a collection of the best apps, gear, and other tools for students.
-And in some cases, you can get discounts when you sign up using the links on the page (and help support the site).
+And in some cases, you can get discounts when you sign up using the links on the page.

 How to get the discount: Visit the resources page here.